Bonf6059/ISA-Medieval/README.md

 - Halfed the amount of time needed to produce Karhan from "Dark ages beasts and monsters"
 - Added textures for WIP potions
 - Added Rathix potion
-- Added recipe to dry herbs to make hay to the drying rack
+- Added recipe to dry herbs to make hay on the drying rack
 - Added deer and wolf hood
 - Deleted shinypyrinth